Esteban11632/Easy-Peasy-ShoppingList/ReadMe.md

 After having everything installed, to run the application, follow these steps:

+Its also very important to note that if the application GitHub Desktop is installed, it makes the process a lot easier.

 1. **Clone the Repository**:
    Clone the repository to your local machine using the following command: